thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld-pe.md

         title: 'Select "Alarms table" widget;'
     3:
         image: /images/helloworld/getting-started-pe/hello-world-3-4-add-alarm-widget-4-pe.png
-        title: 'Specify datasource by adding previously created "My New Entity Alias" alias and select the statuses and severities of alarms you want to display in the alarm widget;'
+        title: 'Specify the previously created "My New Device" device as the data source and select the statuses and severities of alarms you want to display in the alarm widget;'
     4:
         image: /images/helloworld/getting-started-pe/hello-world-3-4-add-alarm-widget-5-pe.png
         title: 'Drag and Drop the "Timeseries Line Chart" widget to the top right corner of the dashboard to make room for the "Alarms" widget;'